 ‘Click – Yank; Click – Yank’.

-That 5-second procedure is all it takes to securely mount a tailbag or duffle to your bike.
-The click of the plastic clips joining; an optional yank on the strap’s loose end to tension it against the elastic.
+That 4-second procedure is all it takes to securely mount a tailbag or duffle to your bike using a pair of RokStraps.
+The click of the plastic clips; a yank on the strap’s loose end to tension it against the elastic.

-Regular adjustable webbing straps are far less dangerous of course, but fail to account for a loose bag’s tendency to ‘shift & shuffle’ on the back of a bike – something which tensioned elastic reliably compensates for.
-And you effectively needed double the length of webbing to loop across frame loops and back.
-Forgotten straps and bungies fell by the wayside or got snagged and shredded in your rear wheel.
+Regular adjustable webbing straps also work but fail to account for a loose bag’s tendency to ‘shift & shuffle’ on the back of a bike, which tensioned elastic reliably compensates for.
+And you effectively need double the length of webbing to loop across frame loops and back.

 Before ROK

-Back in the Flintstone era but after the invention of string, bungies were the next best thing; a bunch of cheap elastic strands encased in a jaunty woven nylon sheath tipped by two coiled metal hooks.
+Back in the Flintstone era but after the invention of string and mild steel, bungies were the next best thing; a bunch of elastic strands encased in a jaunty woven nylon sheath tipped with two coiled and plastic-coated metal hooks.
 Bungies were such a hit they spawned the daredevil activity of bungy jumping.
-B-u-u-u-u-n-g-i-i-i-i-i!

 Stiff elastic + clips + adjustable strap + tethering loops = ROK Strap